Skyshader77/Lacryma-Hydra/chapter12.typ

 Ralens made a mischievous smile.
 "Are you sure?
 I know you fancy borrowing her clothes."

-Nix blushed.
+Nix froze.
 She glared at Majorian.
 The Scholae Palatinae turned his eyes away.

+"I thought you could keep a secret!" said Nix.

 "I-I-I swore an oath to the Emperor!" said Majorian.

+Nix cursed.
+She should have expected no less from a man who reported directly to the Emperor himself.

+"What punishment will I receive?".
+She had to assume the worst case scenario:
+Livia was informed.

 "Rest assured, I do not mind your eccentricities.
 In fact, your proximity to Livia will be of great use.
 All of Livia's thoughts and actions must be reported to me," said Ralens.

+Nix breathed a sigh of relief.
+Her days were not yet numbered it seemed.

 "I trust I will be well compensated for this," said Nix.

 "Of course, I will create a title for you, the Magister Sacra Vestis."

 A title for herself only.
 Baba would be proud of her and so would Serena.
+While not as eloquent as Magister Militum, having people address her as Magister Sacra Vestis was delight for her ears.
+Her first order of action would be to force Serena to refer to her by that title only.

-"May Serena join in?"
+"May Serena join in?" said Serena.

 "The Magister Sacra Vestis may enlist others as they see fit."